cdf1982/cdf1982.github.io/glancecam/faqs.md

 >There is **no set limit to the number of concurrently playing cameras** (except for network bandwidth and CPU power, of course, but I'm proud to report that GlanceCam 4 is even more efficient, especially on Apple Silicon) and just like with multi-windows, you can open separate GlanceGrids, each with a different preset and layout; is also **possible to mix single-camera windows, GlanceGrids and USB-cameras**.<br>
 > Beloved features like Always on Top, keyboard shortcuts, action buttons, and Insta-zoom are still available with GlanceGrids; you can even customize Insta-zoom's behavior to temporarily maximize just one "tile" of your grid, or make the whole grid as big as possible while you hold down your mouse's right button.
 And what you can customize for GlanceGrids doesn't stop there: you can tweak the inter-camera black space, set a maximum number of columns, and have a GlanceGrid window "auto-snap" when resizing it to avoid black space below the last row of cameras.<br>
 > **When you're ready to try GlanceGrids, which are included in GlanceCam Pro, just click on File > Add GlanceGrid window (or use the CMD + G keyboard shortcut).** And don't forget that, just like with any other feature, each interface element has a _tooltip_ that appears when you leave your mouse pointer still on it for a moment, and that will explain everything you need to know to take maximum advantage of every powerful feature.
-> A couple of implementation notes about GlanceGrids: they do not currently support the Minimalistic interface; cameras included in grids default to 16:9 (custom aspect ratios forced in Settings remain applied when a camera is displayed in a single window); the keyboard shortcuts for quickly resizing a window have been tweaked just for GlanceGrids, so their behavior differs slightly from what you're used to with single-camera windows but is more appropriate for this use case; finally, you may notice some flickering occur occasionally while resizing a grid window, and then going away as soon as you're done resizing.
+> A couple of implementation notes about GlanceGrids: starting with version 4.6, GlanceGrids fully support the Minimalistic user interface style — the titlebar and window controls hide when your mouse is outside the grid and reappear when you move in (note: while Roll-Up is enabled, the window temporarily uses Standard UI to ensure the titlebar is always available for roll-up functionality).
+Each grid tile also has a dedicated audio button in the bottom right corner for quick access.
+Cameras included in grids default to 16:9 (custom aspect ratios forced in Settings remain applied when a camera is displayed in a single window); the keyboard shortcuts for quickly resizing a window have been tweaked just for GlanceGrids, so their behavior differs slightly from what you're used to with single-camera windows but is more appropriate for this use case; finally, you may notice some flickering occur occasionally while resizing a grid window, and then going away as soon as you're done resizing.
 <a name="remote"></a>

 ---